-The USFWS Coastal Barrier Resources System Mapper identifies the Great Meadows Unit of the Stewart B. McKinney National Wildlife Refuge as an Otherwise Protected Area (OPA).
+The USFWS Coastal Barrier Resources System Mapper identifies the Great Meadows Unit of the Stewart B. McKinney National Wildlife Refuge (located to the southwest of the airport) as an Otherwise Protected Area (OPA).
 The only federal spending prohibition within an OPA is the prohibition of federal flood insurance.
 There are no other CBRS Units in the generalized study area.

-4.8.2 Coastal Zone Management Act
+4.9.2 Coastal Zone Management Act